neo4j/neo4j-python-driver/docs/source/api.rst

 This can be a single or an iterable of :class:`.NotificationFilter` object(s) or equivalent string(s) (see :class:`.NotificationFilter`).
-Alternatively, :const:`None` can be used fall back to the filters configured on the driver (see :ref:`driver-notification-filters-ref`).
+Alternatively, :const:`None` can be used to indicate :attr:`NotificationFilter.server_default()`.

-:Type: :const:`None`, :class:`.NotificationFilter`, :class:`str`, or iterable of either
+:Type: :const:`None`, :class:`.NotificationFilter`, :class:`str`, or iterable of those excluding :const:`None`.
-:Default: :const:`None`
+:Default: what ever was set on the :class:`.Driver` instance.
+See :ref:`driver-notification-filters-ref`

-.. versionadded:: 5.2
+.. versionadded:: 5.?

 .. seealso:: :class:`.NotificationFilter`, :ref:`driver-configuration-ref`